 A new mirror could also help to create the illusion of more light and space.
 Full length mirrors can be fixed to wardrobe doors to create the same effect if wall space is at a premium.

-Scour secondhand shops and online auction sites such as eBay for statement items at bargain prices.
+Scour secondhand shops, boot fairs and online auction sites such as eBay for statement items or collections of pretty pieces at bargain prices.
 A signature chair, ornament or even some inexpensive art will go a long way.